gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he who upholds and strengthens the faithful in Christ, even so that the purposes of Yahweh and Yeshua HaMashiach may live in their lives and ministries and so they may trample every aspect of the enemies kingdom underfoot if need be!
+I am he who upholds and strengthens the faithful in Christ, even so that the purposes of Yahweh and Yeshua HaMashiach may live in their lives and ministries and so they may trample every aspect of the enemies kingdom underfoot if need be!
-I am he who will judge any individual who has ever claimed to speak for me as my holy prophets, and of my true prophets the spirit of prophecy does reside in them and they do speak in unison with one another, and especially with their Lord who gives them the Words to speak because the spirit of prophecy is the testimony of Jesus.
+I am he who will judge any individual who has ever claimed to speak for me as my holy prophets, and of my true prophets the spirit of prophecy does reside in them and they do speak in unison with one another, and especially with their Lord who gives them the Words to speak because the spirit of prophecy is the testimony of Jesus.
 And my true prophets will receive the eternal rewards reserved for faithful prophets who are faithful and true to give the Words of their Lord and they will be given great honor and responsibilities when I will coronate and ordain them kings and priests to serve under their King of Kings and Lord of Lords!
-I am he who will cause all false prophets to fall into complete silence in their judgments and a harsh penalty will they pay for leading the righteous astray and for joining the rebellion of the fallen ones, and for thinking it but a light thing to speak lies in hypocrisy claiming their lying words are given by the Word made flesh, for truly I am!
+I am he who will cause all false prophets to fall into complete silence in their judgments and a harsh penalty will they pay for leading the righteous astray and for joining the rebellion of the fallen ones, and for thinking it but a light thing to speak lies in hypocrisy claiming their lying words are given by the Word made flesh, for truly I am!
 And all those who speak falsely in such manner will suffer eternal judgment, loss, and punishment should they refuse to repent from their evil ways.
 And of those who refuse to repent and continue therein will have their portion in that ever-burning and hottest burning lake of fire where their worm dies not.

 Therefore, stand immovable my faithful ones whom I love and will so suddenly fully redeem!
 Understand that I will cause you to fully overcome should you remain obedient to my voice, and to those who have overcome I command you to continue in the works I have given you to do and keep yourself in all purity by always keeping yourselves in a state of repentance that I may evermore cleanse you fully in my ever atoning blood.

-I am he, along with Yahweh The Great I AM who has revealed the Words of The Everlasting Gospel to our messenger and servant, and by our messenger and servant have the Words of The Everlasting Gospel been revealed for obedience for all those to whom they are sent!
+I am he, along with Yahweh The Great I AM who has revealed the Words of The Everlasting Gospel to our messenger and servant, and by our messenger and servant have the Words of The Everlasting Gospel been revealed for obedience for all those to whom they are sent!
 The Words of The Everlasting Gospel will find the eyes, ears, and hearts of all those to whom they are sent!
 Selah!
-I am coming for you my loves, so suddenly now, so keep your full hearts fixed on Christ Jesus your Lord.
+I am coming for you my loves, so suddenly now, so keep your full hearts fixed on Christ Jesus your Lord.
 Selah!

 Behold!
 I am coming for you my loves and I will recreate you in righteousness and true holiness and I am he who will clothe you in righteous perfection and I will restore to you a bright nature yet once again that will be more glorious than Adam was initially created.
 Therefore, look up!
 Because I come at an hour you do not expect, even an hour of which not many seconds remain between when your promised redemption meets fulfillment in the times of now.
 Are you listening?
 The last trumpet is about to sound!
 Selah!